openmarketplaceengine/geoservices/README.md

 **It's modular**.
 Import only the functionality you need.

 **It's performant**.
-We parallelize requests for you and partition distance matrices for you.
+We parallelize requests and partition distance matrices for you.

 ## Getting started